AlafariAbdullah/setup-docs/MinecraftWorldSync.md

 So, I spent two quick hours writing a pair of simple scripts — one for Windows, one for macOS — to automatically run `git pull` before launching Minecraft, and `git push` after exiting the game.
 Now my Minecraft world syncs seamlessly between devices using GitHub.

+- I assume you'd just use your .minecraft as your repo to sync your settings, mods and all other game related files (including saves), but I am not entirely sure if there'd be compatibility issues or not.

 ## ⚙️ How It Works

 1. Your Minecraft world is stored in a [local Git repository](https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github).